 Here’s a brand book template that you can start with.

 How to use and enforce brand guidelines

-Once you develop all these rules you must make sure they are respected.
+Once you develop all these rules, you must make sure they are respected.
 If you don’t enforce the brand guidelines, you run the risk of brand damage.
-All the time and effort that you’ve invested in building the brand book will go to waste.
+All the time and effort that you’ve invested in building the brand book will be in vain.

-The first step is to make sure all employees know about the existence of this document.
+Firstly, make sure all employees know about the existence of this document.
 Share it in a newsletter and ask all employees to read these rules and standards, not just designers and copywriters.
-Each employee can become a brand ambassador.
-Developers, for example, are not directly involved in branding decisions, but they might catch some mistakes in time, before implementing the design.
+Then, each employee can become a brand ambassador.
+Developers, for example, are not directly involved in branding decisions, but they might catch some mistakes in time before implementing the design.
 This is why it’s important to involve your entire team.

 The next step would be to assign the task of enforcing these guidelines to one person.
-The ideal scenario would be that the same person who supervised the creation of the brand book is the person who enforces the rules.
+Of course, the ideal scenario would be that the same person who supervised the creation of the brand book is also the person who enforces the rules.

 It’s important to remember that brands are like humans: they evolve and change over time.
 This is why you need to revisit and update your brand book once a year.
 Make sure the rules reflect your current standards and guidelines.

 Your brand book is the bible you should always follow and review every once in a while.